 Analysis and Test Results

-To test cooking performance, we cooked!
-We also constructed several careful tests to see how each to compare.
+To test cooking performance, we cooked.
+We also constructed several careful tests to see how each set compared.
 We specifically looked at cooking evenness, pan stickiness, rate of boiling, and searing ability.
 We also tasted the food to see which offered the best quality (yum).

 Rate of Boiling

-Even though the cast iron sets don't have pots, we performed the tests in the skillets.
-Here we learned that the Lodge skillet was able to boil water in 3:25 minutes, while the AmazonBasics took 9:10 minutes.
+Even though cast iron sets don't have pots, we performed the tests in the skillets.
+Here we learned that the Lodge skillet could boil water in 3:25 minutes, while the Amazon Basics took 9:10 minutes.

 Ease of Use

 The Calphalon Premier has bigger glass lids that are bulkier and harder to use, but each skillet has a compatible lid.
 Unfortunately, the handles on it get hot after cooking for over half an hour.
 It's no surprise that all the non-stick sets, which are easy to use out of the package, don't require special cooking skills.

 Quality & Durability

 Other sets that aren't marketed towards storage solutions but do well in this metric include the Cuisinart Green Gourment, Tramontina, and the Cuisinart Multiclad set.
 The Green Gourmet nests nicely in a tower with balanced handles that don't fall over.
 The lids need to be stored separately.
-The Tramontina has many pieces, but if you flip the lids upside down, the pots and pans actually nest together; this is a bit of a balancing act, but it works.
-The Cuisinart Stainless Steel just has few pieces and they nest well, especially if you store the lids separately.
+The Tramontina has many pieces, but if you flip the lids upside down, the pots and pans nest together; this is a bit of a balancing act, but it works.
+The Cuisinart Stainless Steel just has a few pieces, and they nest well, especially if you store the lids separately.

 In this section, we just looked for neat features and what's included in all the sets.
 The more features each had, the better they did.
-For example; the Tramontina offers all the right pieces that you'd want in a full kitchen set.
-There are no extraneous pieces that you'd never use and it has everything you need.
+For example, the Tramontina offers all the right pieces you'd want in a full kitchen set.
+There are no extraneous pieces that you'd never use, and it has everything you need.
 The Calphalon Premier also has everything you need.
 The flat glass lids are pretty nifty, with latch points that articulate well with each pot and pan, making them stable and easy to use.

-Other cheaper sets like the Greenlife and T-Fal Titanium come fully loaded with everything you'd want in a starter kitchen set.
-From a tiny little egg pan to strainers to cooking tools.
+Other cheaper sets like the Greenlife and T-Fal Titanium come fully loaded with everything you'd want in a starter kitchen set, from a tiny little egg pan to strainers to cooking tools.
 While they aren't the highest quality, this is a set you'd appreciate if you want all pieces at once, without a need for the best of the best or the highest in quality.